thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

 ## The Institute of Contemporary Arts' Biennial Exhibits *A Father’s Lullaby* by Rashin Fahandej in Boston

-The 2019 installment of [ICA's Biennial - James and Audrey Foster Prize exhibition](https://www.icaboston.org/exhibitions/2019-james-and-audrey-foster-prize), will showcase the work of four Boston-area artists, including ThoughtWorks Arts current volumetric filmmaking resident, Rashin Fahandej
+The 2019 installment of [ICA's Biennial - James and Audrey Foster Prize exhibition](https://www.icaboston.org/exhibitions/2019-james-and-audrey-foster-prize), will showcase the work of four Boston-area artists, including Thoughtworks Arts current volumetric filmmaking resident, Rashin Fahandej

 {% include image file='fathers-lullaby.jpg'
    alt='Photo of people sitting in front of projection screens displaying portraits'